 What is a a Complete Street?
 And how well is the concept being applied?
 You need to know.
 Let’s define “Complete Street” and look at an example.

-A Complete Street is described in planning literature as safe and practical, pleasant even, for modes of transportation up to a contextually appropriate limit of speed, traffic volume and vehicle size.
+Planning literature defines a Complete Street as safe and practical, pleasant even, for modes of transportation up to a contextually appropriate limit of speed, traffic volume and vehicle size.
 A Complete Street serves pedestrians and bicyclists well.

-That approach to vehicle types and sizes has been traditional on Massachusetts DCR (Department of Conservation and Recreation) parkways, quaintly restricted to “pleasure vehicles only”.
-The definition dates back to the 19th Century plans of Frederick Law Olmsted, but has been pushed wider to cover passenger cars and commercial vehicles weighing up to 5,000 pounds.
+That approach to vehicle types and sizes has been traditional on Massachusetts DCR (Department of Conservation and Recreation) parkways.
+The quaint restriction to “pleasure vehicles only” dates back to the 19th Century plans of Frederick Law Olmsted, but has been pushed wider to cover passenger cars and commercial vehicles weighing up to 5,000 pounds.
 Bicycles and e-bikes fall well below that weight limit and qualify as “pleasure vehicles.”
 See these regulations.

 Hammond Pond Parkway Reconstruction